-The simple answer to the question, “do I need to consume fat?” is yes, you do.
+The simple answer to the question, “Do I need to eat fat?” is yes, you do.
 And here’s one of the main reasons why.
 The fats you eat are made up of a variety of components called fatty acids.
-Some of these fatty acids are considered essential – which means that they have to be provided from food, because your body can’t make them.
+Some of these fatty acids are considered essential, which means that they have to be provided from food, because your body can’t make them.
 If your body doesn’t get the essential fatty acids it needs, it could negatively affect your health.

 But here’s the catch.
 The amount of fat you need to eat in order to provide your body with the essential fatty acids it needs is tiny.
 How tiny, you ask?
 It’s estimated that if just 5% of the calories you eat come from fat that’s found naturally in a healthy, well balanced diet, that will do it.
-That’s about 75 calories’ worth on a 1500 calorie a day diet – or less than 9 grams of fat.
-So yes, you do need to consume fat, but the amount you need is so small, that it could be provided from a diet of whole, natural foods, even if you added no fat to your diet at all.
+That’s about 75 calories’ worth on a 1500 calorie a day diet, or less than 9 grams of fat.
+So yes, you do need to eat fat, but the amount you need is so small that it could be provided from a diet of whole, natural foods—even if you added no fat to your diet at all.

-But the point here is that there are traces of fat that exist naturally in all kinds of foods – even vegetables.
+But the point here is that there are traces of fat that exist naturally in all kinds of foods, even vegetables.
 People are really surprised when they hear this.
-And, to be honest, I was reluctant to tell my patient this, because I was concerned that her fear of fat would lead her to avoid eating healthy plant foods because of the specks of fat that might be lurking within… Thankfully, it didn’t.
+And to be honest, I was reluctant to tell my patient this, because I was concerned that her fear of fat would lead her to avoid eating healthy plant foods due to the the specks of fat that might be lurking within.
+Thankfully, it didn’t.

 Here’s a list of some plant foods that naturally contain fat.
 The numbers just might surprise you!

 |Artichoke||1 medium||0.5 grams of fat|

 |Cucumber||1 medium||0.5 grams of fat|

 |Zucchini||1 cup, cooked||0.5 grams of fat|